 Limitations and Caveats

 High-quality clinical studies on chasteberry are limited and are small or of short duration.
-While some evidence supports the use of chasteberry for PMS and cyclical breast discomfort, evidence for its use in other conditions remains uncertain.
+While some evidence supports the use of chasteberry for PMS and cyclical breast discomfort, evidence for its use in other conditions remains insufficient.

 One female user reported that she had elevated prolactin levels, which can prevent pregnancy.
 She commented on the success she had from taking vitex, “I’ve tried it before and it works.
 My doctor was amazed to see an $8 herb do what a $130 medication does.”

 Another female user with infertility had different results, “I used it with mixed results.
 The first 6 months it regulated me a lot better than I would be without it.
 But after the 6-month mark, my periods became further and further apart.
-However, I never got any side effects from it like I did from vitamins.”
+However, I never got any side effects from it as I did from vitamins.”